Quantum HyperNetworks: Training Binary Neural Networks in Quantum Superposition: Introduction

+These speedups arise because the energy landscape of neural network cost functions encompasses numerous suboptimal metastable states and regions with densely packed ground states~\cite{baldassiEfficiencyQuantumVs2018}.
+In machine learning, dense low-energy configurations play a critical role in model generalization by providing resilience against fluctuations in weight configurations, reducing susceptibility to overfitting.
+While training with classical simulated annealing tends to get trapped in the metastable states, Ref.~\cite{baldassiEfficiencyQuantumVs2018} revealed that quantum annealing helps navigate these dense ground state regions efficiently.
+Given the close connection between quantum annealing and algorithms like the quantum approximate optimization algorithm~\cite{farhiQuantumApproximateOptimization2014,bradyOptimalProtocolsQuantum2021a}, it stands to reason that quantum algorithms may excel in finding parameter models within dense regions with low generalization error.

-Quantum computing, which aims at exploiting quantum interference and entanglement to enable the solution to a wide array of classically intractable computations, provides an alternative approach to the training of neural networks~\cite{nevenTrainingBinaryClassifier2008,silvaSuperpositionBasedLearning2010,Quanta65,Verdon2017,Verdon2018,dos_Santos2018,allcockQuantumAlgorithmsFeedforward2020,liaoQuantumSpeedupGlobal2021,zlokapaQuantumAlgorithmTraining2021,tortaQuantumApproximateOptimization2021,alarconAcceleratingTrainingSinglelayer2022}.
-In particular, variational quantum algorithms (VQAs) have emerged as a potential strategy to obtain quantum computational advantage on near-term quantum devices~\cite{Preskill2018quantumcomputing, Cerezo2021}.
-These algorithms employ parameterized quantum circuits that can adapt to current experimental constraints such as the limited number and connectivity of the qubits, gate infidelities, and coherent and incoherent errors that limit the accuracy of practically realizable quantum circuits~\cite{Preskill2018quantumcomputing, Cerezo2021}.
+Additionally, the training of binary neural networks can be understood as a blackbox binary optimization problem for which successful variational quantum algorithms showcase competitive performance compared to classical algorithms~\cite{zoufalVariationalQuantumAlgorithm2023} as well as displayed improvements over quantum annealing for binary perceptrons~\cite{tortaQuantumApproximateOptimization2021}.
+Therefore, we focus on variational quantum algorithms (VQAs), which have emerged as promising approaches for achieving quantum computational advantage on near-term quantum devices~\cite{Preskill2018quantumcomputing, Cerezo2021}.
+These algorithms employ parameterized quantum circuits adaptable to experimental constraints, such as limited qubits, gate infidelities, and errors in realizable quantum circuits ~\cite{Preskill2018quantumcomputing, Cerezo2021}.

 Here we promote hypernetworks--networks that generate the weights of another network~\cite{haHyperNetworks2016}--to quantum hypernetworks, i.e., quantum states that generate the weights of a neural network.
 Quantum hypernetworks offer an alternative approach to the training of BiNNs through a unification of the parameter, hyperparameter, and architecture searches in a single optimization loop.
 A quantum hypernetwork, here implemented through a parameterized quantum circuit of variable depth, is trained to search over an augmented space comprising the parameters of the neural network, its hyperparameters, and any desired architectural choices with an eye on improving the overall efficiency of the BiNN workflow.
 Through classical simulations, we show that quantum hypernetworks with short depth and limited connectivity can jointly optimize BiNNs' hyperparameters, architectural choices, and parameters for toy classification problems including a two-dimensional Gaussian dataset and a scaled-down version of the MNIST handwritten digits.
 We find that the probability of finding performant BiNNs is maximized at a specific circuit depth, which suggests that an optimal use of entanglement and quantum effects decrease the probability that the optimization finds poor local minima.